Preterm laborPregnancy complications - preterm

 - Sudden increase in vaginal discharge

-Your doctor or midwife can do an exam to see if you are having preterm labor.
+Your provider can do an exam to see if you are having preterm labor.

 - An exam will check to see if your cervix has dilated (opened) or if your water has broken.

-- Your doctor may use a monitor to check your contractions.
+- Your provider may use a monitor to check your contractions.

 - If you have a fluid discharge, it will be tested.
-The test may help your doctor know if you will deliver early or not.
+The test may help show if you will deliver early or not.